 Ballarat Football Netball Club was a founding member club of the Ballarat Football League formed in 1893 and has held its place in the league ever since (the only club to do so).
 It has won 19 Senior Premierships (the most of any club), produced 6 Henderson Medal winners (league B&F), 10 Tony Locket Medalists (League Goalkicking) and 62 VFL/AFL Players.

 Early matches in Ballarat appear to have been conducted on a purely social basis, but in 1874 there was a move towards more formal competition when Ballarat was joined by three rivals in the shape of Albion, Albert and Phoenix.
 The following year, however, the clubs’ ranks were halved after Phoenix disbanded and Albert merged with Ballarat.
-Other clubs came and went, and in 1877 Ballarat along with the recently formed Ballarat Imperial and Ballarat South were among the founder members of the Victorian Football Association.
+Other clubs came and went, and in 1877 Ballarat along with the recently formed Ballarat Imperial and Ballarat South were among the founder members of the Victorian Football Association, which later became the Victorian Football League (VFL).
 All three Ballarat clubs participated in the competition for twelve seasons, with Ballarat enjoying the best overall record, but the high cost of travelling ultimately put paid to the venture.

 In 1893 the city of Ballarat implemented its own football competition, the Ballarat Football Association, contested by the three clubs which had played in the VFA plus Sebastopol.
 Ballarat Football Club performed poorly at first but rapidly improved.
 After finishing second in 1894-5-6 the club broke through to capture its first premiership in 1897, and promptly repeated the achievement the following year.